Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Introduction

-To overcome issues of CSM, it was argued that higher Fock states, like $|Q \bar Q g \rangle$ and so on, could play a role in the production mechanism.
-Contextually, they could cure NLO divergences.
-The $(Q \bar Q)$ subsystem contained in a $|Q \bar Q g \rangle$ state is clearly in a Color-Octet (CO) state.
-More in general, the physical quarkonium is built up as a linear combination of all the possible Fock states.
+To overcome these divergence issues associated with the CSM, it was argued that higher Fock states, like $|Q \bar Q g \rangle$ and so on, could play a role in the production mechanism.
+Contextually, they could solve \ac{NLO} divergences.
+The $(Q \bar Q)$ subsystem contained in a $|Q \bar Q g \rangle$ state is clearly in a \ac{CO} state.
+More generally, the physical quarkonium is built up as a linear combination of all the possible Fock states.
 All these terms are ordered within a double expansion in powers of both $\alpha_s$ and $v_{\cal Q}$.
 In this picture, the CSM represents the leading contribution in $v_{\cal Q}$ for $S$-wave channels (for higher waves this term might vanish).
-The $(\alpha_s \otimes v_{\cal Q})$ expansion constitutes the building block of NonRelativistic QCD (NRQCD)\tcite{Caswell:1985ui,Thacker:1990bm,Bodwin:1994jh,Cho:1995vh,Cho:1995ce,Leibovich:1996pa,Bodwin:2005hm}.
-According to this effective-field theory, high-energy distributions sensitive to quarkonium emissions are cast as sums of partonic-subprocess hard factors producing a given Fock state in the final state, each of them being multiplied by a Long-Distance Matrix Element (LDME) embodying the nonperturbative hadronization mechanism.
+The $(\alpha_s \otimes v_{\cal Q})$ expansion constitutes the building block of \ac{NRQCD}\tcite{Caswell:1985ui,Thacker:1990bm,Bodwin:1994jh,Cho:1995vh,Cho:1995ce,Leibovich:1996pa,Bodwin:2005hm}.
+According to this effective-field theory, high-energy distributions sensitive to quarkonium emissions are cast as sums of partonic-subprocess hard factors producing a given Fock state in the final state, each of them being multiplied by a \ac{LDME} embodying the nonperturbative hadronization mechanism.
 Despite giving an elegant solution to the quarkonium production puzzle, the NRQCD introduces many new nonperturbative parameters, which can make the comparison with data cumbersome.